mauritsvanrees/maurits-site-xdv/README.rst

   package, which is bundled together with the rest of the code as it is very much tied to the rest.

-- The xdv_ part is handled by `dv.xdvserver`_.
-You define an html theme and an xslt rules file.  xdv then uses xslt to grab the html of some web server (Plone in my case) and stuffs it in the html theme.
+- The diazo_ part is handled by `diazo[wsgi]`_.
+You define an html theme and an xslt rules file.  diazo then uses xslt to grab the html of some web server (Plone in my case) and stuffs it in the html theme.
 This is a handy way to let themes be created by an html and css wizard who has no clue of what happens in the backend that the